Celebrity photography: Paparazzi

 Paparazzi, or "pap", are photographers who shoot candid photos of celebrities with or without their consent, in the hope of capturing an exclusive image.
 Sometimes they resort to very long telephoto lens shots, or secret photography.

-The paparazzi have a mostly negative outlook because they tend to do whatever it takes to capture the celebrities off guard.
+The paparazzi have a mostly negative reputation because they tend to do whatever it takes to capture the celebrities off guard.
 Celebrities have been known to give a heads up to the paparazzi about what they will be doing that day.
-Paris Hilton has said that the paparazzi has only helped her career, that all publicity is good publicity.
+Paris Hilton has said that the paparazzi has only helped her career, and that all publicity is good publicity.

-Teenage Paparazzo is a HBO documentary directed by Adrian Grenier.
+Teenage Paparazzo is an HBO documentary directed by Adrian Grenier.
 The film is about the everyday life of Austin Visschedyk, a 14-year-old paparazzo.
 The film interviews many celebrities who talk about Visschedyk and the paparazzi as a whole.
-It also shows the relationships that Visschedyk has made with his fellow paparazzo.
+It also shows the relationships that Visschedyk has made with his fellow paparazzi.
 The documentary aired on HBO in 2010.

 Other forms of celebrity photography

-Some photographers make a living following actors and models.
-When they get a scoop, many magazines will pay high fees to run the images.
-The Paparazzi will do almost anything to capture "the money shot".
-Eva Longoria knows how the paparazzi can be annoying but she understands that they are just trying to make a living like everyone else.

 Music photography is another form of celebrity photography.
 Most music photographers focus on capturing the energy of live music performances and some also get to work backstage or on tour with bands.